Age- and Gender-Specific Differences in the Prognostic Value of CT Coronary Angiography

 Although longer-term follow-up will add to the information presented in this manuscript, the data presented here are clinically useful and suggest that young women, particularly those with few cardiovascular disease risk factors, have little prognostic information to gain from such testing.

-Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking
+Clinical Topics: Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking

 Keywords: Coronary Artery Disease, Myocardial Infarction, Follow-Up Studies, Risk Factors, Electrocardiography, Smoking, Percutaneous Coronary Intervention, Prognosis, Incidence, Renal Insufficiency, Coronary Angiography, Coronary Stenosis, Cardiology, Cardiovascular Diseases, Risk Assessment